Furkanzmc/qutils/README.md

 You just need to add `CFBundleURLTypes` key to the `*.plist` file.
 Everything else is taken care of by qutils.

+## Location

+You can use `iOSNativeUtils::requestLocationPermission` and `iOSNativeUtils::getLocationAuthorizationStatus` If you added `positioning` to Qt modules.
+If `positioning` is not present in the enabled modules, those methods will not function.

 ## Push Notifications

 You can follow the official instructions [here](https://firebase.google.com/docs/cloud-messaging/ios/client).